About the Les Cheneaux Islands (pronounced Lay-chen-o)

 Urie Bay, Voight Bay, and Wilderness Bay.

-From Lake Huron, there are four major entrances to access the islands:
+From Lake Huron, there are four major entrances to access the islands by boat:

 - East Entrance (Between Boot Island and Strongs Island)